project-akri/akri/docs/coap-configuration.md

-# Configuring Akri to Discover Devices via ONVIF
+# Configuring Akri to Discover Devices via CoAP

 The Constrained Application Protocol (CoAP) is a specialized web transfer protocol for use with constrained nodes and constrained (e.g., low-power, lossy) networks.
 More information about the protocol is available in [RFC7252](https://datatracker.ietf.org/doc/html/rfc7252).